 - features which make the area locally distinct

-- Racecourse and Terry's factory Conservation Area Appraisal 2006
+- Racecourse and Terry's Conservation Area Appraisal, 2006

 Heritage Topic Paper

-The Heritage Topic Paper provides a good background to how York's special character has evolved.
-It uses evidence and understanding to explain the 6 principle characteristics of the historic environment that help define the special qualities of York.
+Our Heritage Topic Paper provides a background to how York's special character has evolved.

 Village Design Statements

-Village Design Statements describe the distinctive character of a village and sets out design guidelines to demonstrate how local character can be protected and enhanced within new development.
-It is developed by the local community.
+Village Design Statements (developed by the local community) describe the distinctive character of our local villages; they set out design guidelines so local character can be protected and enhanced within new development.